My shopping cart

 Pilot includes both a Pilot ink cartridge as well as a CON-20 aerometric squeeze converter with the purchase of any Metropolitan fountain pen.
 If you prefer using a screw-type converter, the Metropolitan is also compatible with the CON-40 converter, sold separately.

 Since its introduction in 1980, the Lamy Safari has a core lineup of everyday colors plus a rainbow of yearly special editions since 2008.
-In 2021, Lamy revamped the first two colors of the Safari collection in the Terra Red and Savannah Green.
+In 2024, Lamy introduced a new Safari pen generation with the Pink Cliff and Violet Blackberry special editions.
+Dark, somber tones are accented with a bright pop of color for an exciting contrast that appears stylish and modern.
 Discontinued and special edition styles become collector's items, appreciating in value over time.

 True to its Bauhaus, minimalist roots, the Lamy Safari arrives in an austere cardboard rectangular box tube with a cutout design.
 The pen is clipped onto a cardboard insert.
 A retainer ring on the section threads prevent the included blue ink cartridge from being pierced.